KatieJane Garside: 2008–present: Ruby Throat and Liar, Flower

 In 2007, shortly before the release of Queenadreena's final album Djin, Garside formed the musical duo Ruby Throat with Chris Whittingham, an American guitarist from Hawaii whom she met while he was busking at a train platform on London Underground.
 Garside commented that her encounter with Whittingham came "after being on my knees on the floor, praying for an intervention, because everything [was] so fused and knotted.
 And I needed a cosmic intervention—but it happened, in fact, that day.
-I found him, and he’s so extraordinary at everything."
+I found him, and he's so extraordinary at everything."

 The duo released their first album, The Ventriloquist, in November 2007.
 In contrast to Queenadreena's metal and noise rock style, Ruby Throat is a more ethereal, vocal based project primarily featuring acoustic guitar.
 The album was well-received, and critics drew comparisons to the work of PJ Harvey and Mazzy Star.

 The following year, Corps Electriques, a collaboration album between Garside and French composer Hector Zazou, was released through Signature Records.
 Ruby Throat subsequently released Tour EP in 2009, which featured handmade artwork, followed by their second full-length record, Out of a Black Cloud Came a Bird (2009).
 Ruby Throat toured internationally during this period, opening for Rasputina in the United States.

 In 2012, they released their third album, O' Doubt O' Stars, which featured a limited edition packaging with a book of lithographs and Garside's art, as well as handwritten lyrics.
 In April of the same year, the band announced they were recording new material via their official Facebook page.
 In 2014 a new track, "Secret Fires", was released on the third Jeffrey Lee Pierce Sessions compilation Axels & Sockets.

 In November 2016, Garside announced the forthcoming release of a limited edition book of 34 poems entitled A whispering frayed edge in 2017.
 In November 2017, Ruby Throat released their fourth studio album, Baby Darling Taporo.
-Garside granted an extensive interview to Vice in October 2018, during which she divulged that she and Whittingham still resided on Iona with their children, and that they had recently completed an extensive sailing trip across the world.
+Garside granted an extensive interview to Vice in October 2018, during which she divulged that she and Whittingham still resided on their boat Iona with their children, and that they had recently completed an extensive sailing trip across the world.

 In April 2020, Garside and Whittingham released a full-length album, Geiger Counter, under a new musical project named Liar, Flower.

-On May 24th, 2025, Garside revealed an upcoming full-length album on her social media and personal page entitled Ornamental Gardens.
-The album is being released under the name Liar, Flower and is slated to be released in September of 2025.
+On May 24, 2025, Garside revealed an upcoming full-length album on her social media and personal page entitled Ornamental Gardens.
+The album is being released under the name Liar, Flower and is slated to be released in September 2025.